 Minnesota health officials are currently investigating an E. coli outbreak at a St. Paul, MN Applebee’s restaurant.
 A food source has not yet been identified, but some of the people reported eating a chicken Caesar salad before developing symptoms of an E. coli infection.

 Our lawyers filed the first lawsuit against Applebee’s in Minnesota on behalf of a man who contracted an E. coli O111 infection after eating an Oriental Chicken Salad at the Woodbury, MN restaurant in 2014.

-At least seven people who reported eating at certain Applebee’s restaurants in Minnesota have been diagnosed with E. coli O111, a rare form of the bacteria that causes severe abdominal pain and bloody diarrhea.
+At least 13 people who reported eating at certain Applebee’s restaurants in Minnesota have been diagnosed with E. coli O111, a rare form of the bacteria that causes severe abdominal pain and bloody diarrhea.
 In some cases, the infection can cause severe colitis, pancreatitis, hemolytic uremic syndrome (kidney failure), and other serious health problems.

-The Minnesota Department of Health (MDH) has pinpointed Oriental Chicken Salad served at certain of the Minnesota restaurants as a possible menu item associated with the seven illnesses.
+The Minnesota Department of Health (MDH) has pinpointed Oriental Chicken Salad served at some of the Minnesota restaurants as a possible menu item associated with the seven illnesses.
 There are 6 other people in MN who contracted these infections not associated with Applebee’s.
 This means the contamination of the food that caused the illnesses probably happened before it got to the restaurants.